DmitryTeplov182/strava-club-leatherboard-bot/README.md

 [![https://i.imgur.com/U4Yvb6kl.jpg](https://i.imgur.com/U4Yvb6kl.jpg)](https://github.com/DmitryTeplov182/strava-club-leatherboard-bot)

 This Python script scrapes data from the Strava club leaderboard, providing information about the leaders of the previous week.
 The data is sent to users via a Telegram bot, supporting both [inline](https://core.telegram.org/api/bots/inline) and classic modes.
-Code uses Selenium to scrape data.
-So you need to create Strava account for it.
+Code uses Strava cookies to scrape data.
+So you need to get Strava cookies manually.

 **DO NOT USE YOUR MAIN STRAVA ACCOUNT HERE.
 STRAVA CAN BAN YOU FOR SCRAPPING ANY TIME**

-Strava is constantly struggling with data parsing.
+~~Strava is constantly struggling with data parsing.
 Since November 6, 2024, it's been necessary to use a [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver/) and Chrome inside the container with the bot.
 Also, a VNC server has been added to the container.
 If you need to use it, uncomment the lines in the docker-compose file.
-The password is inside the Dockerfile.
+The password is inside the Dockerfile.~~

+I’ve stopped fighting with Strava’s bot detection.
+Right now, you need to obtain cookies manually.
+It seems that one fresh set of cookies lasts for more than two months.
+If you have any ideas on how to get cookies automatically, feel free to contribute.

 ## Installation
 1. **Install Docker and Docker Compose:**
 Follow the official Docker documentation to install Docker and Docker Compose on your system.